mpapas/azure-samples/provision-web-app-node/README.md

 ### Overview

-This solution deploys an Azure App Services web app configured for Python into a subnet using regional virtual network integration.
-An Azure Database for PostgreSQL server is also created.
-Both the web app and the database have their own private link and private DNS resources to only allow access to these resources over a private address space.
+This solution deploys an Azure App Services web app configured for Nodejs.
+The web app has its own private link and private DNS resources to only allow access to these resources over a private address space.

 The following resources are deployed as part of this solution:

-- Azure PostgreSQL Server
-  - Azure SQL DB
-  - Private link
-  - Private DNS zone
-- App Service Web app
-  - Regional virtual network integration
 - TBD

   Note that for traffic to pass from the web app to the private endpoints, the following web app environment variables must be set in the app.json nested template.